PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: A few additional numerical examples

 When $f_2$ is a $L$-smooth $\mu$-strongly convex quadratic function, the following worst-case guarantee is provided by~\cite[Theorem 5]{patrinos2014douglasrachford}:

 when $\theta = \frac{1-\alpha L}{1 + \alpha L}$ and $\alpha < \frac{1}{L}$.
 A numerical worst-case guarantee for the case $L=1$, $\mu=0.01$, $\alpha=0.9$, $\theta = \frac{1-\alpha L}{1 + \alpha L}$ is provided on Figure~\ref{fig:ADRS} for a few different values of $N$, where we use~\eqref{eq:ref_quad_ADRS} as a reference for comparison.
-For each of those values, PEPit computed a tight (up to numerical precision) worst-case value for which we are not aware of any proved analytical worst-case guarantee beyond the quadratic setting.
-We see that PEPit provides an improvement over this guarantee, even when the problem under consideration is not quadratic.
-The corresponding PEPit code for this example can be found in the file \href{https://pepit.readthedocs.io/en/latest/_modules/PEPit/examples/composite_convex_minimization/accelerated_douglas_rachford_splitting.html#wc_accelerated_douglas_rachford_splitting}{accelerated\_douglas\_rachford\_splitting.py} from the directory \href{https://pepit.readthedocs.io/en/latest/examples/b.html}{PEPit/examples/composite\_convex\_minimization/}.
+For each of those values, \textsc{PEPit} computed a tight (up to numerical precision) worst-case value for which we are not aware of any proven analytical worst-case guarantee beyond the quadratic setting.
+We see that \textsc{PEPit} provides an improvement over this guarantee, even when the problem under consideration is not quadratic.